The Chesapeake Bay Foundation seeks a PA Restoration Program Manager to be based at its PA State Office located in Harrisburg, PA.

 Minimum of a BS degree in an appropriately related field and a minimum of five years’ experience in grant, project, and personnel supervision, and management.
 Candidates must have experience planning and implementing complex and diverse projects, coordinating and managing staff, working with contractors, and achieving quality deliverables within budgets and deadlines.
 Experience managing remote staff is particularly desired.
 Proven interpersonal, communication, and negotiation skills are necessary.
 Ability to communicate effectively on technical and non-technical issues to diverse audiences, privately and publicly, is necessary.
 Preferred experience working with the state and federal agencies.
 Working knowledge of USDA conservation programs is preferred.

-To apply, please send cover letter, resume, and salary history and requirements no later than December 12, 2016 to:
+To apply, please send cover letter, resume, and salary history and requirements to:

 Chesapeake Bay Foundation

 CBF offers a comprehensive benefits package to include: 20 vacation days, 10 sick days, health, vision, dental, life insurance, and a tax deferred annuity plan.
 The Chesapeake Bay Foundation is an Equal Opportunity Employer.